djtuBIG-MaliceX/opl3-synth-driver/driver/README.txt

 Run drvsetup.exe to perform installation.
 This will copy opl3emu.dll into C:\WINDOWS\SYSTEM32 (C:\WINDOWS\SYSWOW64 for x64 systems) directory.
 Use the main UI-enabled application to configure driver settings.

+OPL3HW USERS: ENSURE YOU COPY INPOUT32.DLL TO YOUR WINDOWS DIRECTORY BEFORE
+              USING.
+THIS WILL ONLY WORK FOR THOSE WITH REAL OPL3 CARDS!

 --------------------------------------------------------------------------------